kul-fgfpgwas/rep-cookbook/README.md

 # rep-cookbook
 Replication Cookbook for microbiome GWAS

-## (i) Microbiome processing: Sample inference from amplicon data
+### Microbiome processing: Sample inference from amplicon data
 Perform sample inference from high-throughput amplicon data using [dada2](https://github.com/benjjneb/dada2).

-### The dada2 pipeline performs the following steps:
+The dada2 pipeline performs the following steps:
 1. Quality control: Perform filtering and trimming of reads.
 2. Perform dereplication: Group amplicon reads with same sequence into unique sequences.
 3. Sample inference: Using the core sequence-variant inference algorithm to the dereplicated data.